Perry Owens: Lawman, gunfighter

 Newman Haynes Clanton, known as Old Man Clanton, his sons, and his "cowboys" were a loose gang of rustlers and smugglers.
 Clanton's ranch near Tombstone was used to hide stolen cattle, rebrand them, then sell them.
 Old Man Clanton was killed on August 13, 1881 in the Guadalupe Canyon Massacre when Mexican troops attacked cattle smugglers near the Mexican border.
 Ike Clanton and his family had been longtime adversaries of the Earp brothers and Clanton had threatened to kill the Earps.
-On October 26, 1881 Ike Clanton's threats instigated The Gunfight at the OK Corral.
-Ike fled as the shooting started, while his younger brother died in the shootout.
+On October 26, 1881 Ike Clanton's threats instigated the Gunfight at the OK Corral.
+Ike fled as the shooting started, while his younger brother Billy Clanton died in the shootout.
 In December 1881 someone ambushed Virgil Earp with a shotgun, maiming him.
 Ike's hat was found behind the building where the shot had been fired.
 Ike was arrested for shooting Virgil Earp, but the charges were dismissed for lack of evidence when his friends testified he'd been out of town.
 Three months later Morgan Earp was killed in an ambush.
 Wyatt Earp formed a posse, searched for Ike Clanton and killed four of the "cowboys", but never found Clanton.
 Clanton moved north, away from Tombstone, to Apache County, east of Springerville.
-Clanton was well-to-do, having said that ranching was 'very profitable when you didn't have to buy the cows.'
+Clanton was well-to-do, having said that ranching was "very profitable when you didn't have to buy the cows."